-This tax year, the Dividend Tax allowance has been reduced.
-The Dividend Tax allowance will reduce to £500 - which makes it even more worth your while to ensure your stocks and shares are held in a taxefficient wrapper, such as an ISA (see page 4) or a pension (see page 10).
+The dividend allowance has reduced significantly in recent times, and for this tax year is only £500.
+This makes it even more worth your while to ensure your stocks and shares are held in a tax-efficient wrapper, such as an ISA (see page 4) or a pension (see page 10).

-With our invaluable advice we can help you maximise your allowances - and create the future you want.
+Make sure you are making the most of your tax-free allowances this tax year.
 Contact us now for a no-obligation consultation to discuss your options.